skswar/Referral-Network-URMC/readme.md

 - Add tooltips to UI items such as the customizability controls
 - Implement a memory of the visualization settings between sessions
 - Added more customizability to the visualization via the sidebar
+- Should check if CSV file is formatted correctly, and return an error if not
+- Need to sanitize input, e.g., negative minimum referral values should be prohibited

 <hr>